gshaikov/NetLib/README.md

 # NetAPI

-This is a Neural Network (multilayer perceptron) with my custom-built API ``myneuralnetapi.py``.
+This is a neural network (multilayer perceptron) with my custom-built API ``myneuralnetapi.py``.
 Tested on a classic MNIST dataset.
 The dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data)

-***Note: I built whole API using only Numpy library.
+***Note: I built the whole API using only Numpy library.
 For practice.***
+I did it in the very beginning of my Deep Learning course, even before studying frameworks like TensorFlow or Keras.
+So the API design and the ideas inside are authentic.

 Implemented: